 - Second, either or both of the parents of the minor child must be deceased, divorced, or living separate and apart in different habitats.

-- Third, the court must find that the child’s parents or guardians are unreasonably depriving the grandparent of the opportunity to see the child, and that visitation must have been denied for at least 90 days.
+- Third, the court must find that the child’s parents or guardians are unreasonably depriving the grandparent of the opportunity to see the child such as denying visitation for 90 days or more.

 “Compelling circumstances” will be determined on a case-by-case basis, but the family court will consider the children’s best interests in deciding custody.
 It is not enough to show that a child may benefit from contact with a grandparent.
 Instead, the family judge will consider several factors including: